9tigerio/db2rest/README.md

 DB2Rest provides instant REST API(no code generation) to boost development by 30x.
 Low code and best practices are built-in saving engineering teams months of effort and cost.

-## Faster Innovation with Secure AI Gateway
+## Faster innovation with Gen AI

-DB2Rest works hand in glove with modern AI powered databases, LLM implementations to provide consistent Web APIs to deliver smart applications.
+DB2Rest works hand in glove with modern vector databases and LLM implementations to provide consistent Web APIs to deliver smart applications.
-Low code AI integration, natural language query and visualization, ability to execute tasks allows faster innovation.
-DB2Rest can function as centralized AI gateway providing governance, metrics

 ## Simplify Integration